oneapi-src/oneDAL/samples/cpp/arrow/README.md

 source vars.sh intel64`
 - On macOS\*, you can find the `vars.sh` shell script at `<install-dir>\compilers_and_libraries_xxxx.x.xxx\mac\daal\bin: source vars.sh`
+Pay attention that `32-bit` architectures are not supported by Apache Arrow\*, that's why we provide building this sample on the `64-bit` architectures only.
 For more information about setting environment variables and configuring Intel(R) DAAL, refer to Getting Started guides for the library.

 ## Build and Run Instructions
 ### On Windows\*